equinor/fmu-dataio/docs/datamodel.rst

 in individual realizations or hooked workflows, and data produced by post-processing workflows.

 .. note::
+  **Pre-processing** is an activity that happens before a case runs.
 An example of a pre-processing workflow is a set of jobs modifying selected input data for later use in the FMU workflows and/or for comparison with other results in a QC context.

 .. note::
+  **Post-processing** is an activity that happens after a case has ran.
 An example of a post-processing workflow is a script that aggregates results across many realizations and/or iterations of an FMU case.

 This data model covers data that, in the FMU context, can be linked to a specific case.